 Note: Pfeiffer Big Sur State Park is open for limited use, with campsites available on a first-come, first-served basis.
 Check the park’s website for more information.

-Some of Big Sur’s most beloved restaurants are currently inaccessible due to the road closures, including Big Sur Bakery and Restaurant, but there are still local favorites open to fuel your excursions around the area.
+Some of Big Sur’s most beloved restaurants are currently inaccessible due to the road closures, but there are still local favourites open to fuel your excursions around the area.